helpscout/figma-wirebox/README.md

 ### How to use

-1. Grab the components or instances you want to convert
+1. Grab the components or instances or frame you want to convert
 2. Run Wire Box from Plugins > Development > Wire Box
 3. Profit

 ### To Do

 - [ ] More Elegant way to handle sweeping through nested items
-- [ ] Stop from rendering elements whos parents are not visible
 - [ ] Figure out how to resize the newly created frame